Agribusiness in Nigeria: Road to Sustainable Agricultural Development in Nigeria

 - Improve the standard of living for farmers and communities

-- Increase the production of sufficient human food, feed, fiber, and fuel to meet the needs of a fast rising population
+- Production of sufficient human food, feed, fiber, and fuel to meet the needs of a sharply rising population

-- Improve soil fertility and maximize the supply of natural resources.
+- Protection of the immediate, improve soil fertility environment, and maximize the supply of natural resources.

-- Improve sustainment of the economic activities of agriculture systems in the country
+- Sustainment of the economic activities of agriculture systems in a country